Work-Life Balance: Time Management Skills That Work

 Not a morning person?
 You may also choose to spend the last 30 minutes before bedtime planning for the next morning.
 Brian Tracy of Brian Tracy International recommends this method.

 “When you plan your day the night before,” says Tracy, “your subconscious then goes to work on your plans and goals while you are asleep.
-Very often you will wake up in the morning with ideas and insights that apply to the work of the day.”
+Very often, you will wake up in the morning with ideas and insights that apply to the work of the day.”
 That sounds like a bonus to us!

 To create a closed list,” Forster explains, “draw a line under the task list or use the Close List feature in the “Do It Tomorrow” application and do not add anything to it.
-If you use closed list there is no need to prioritize your work — you do all tasks from the list for your working day.”
+If you use a closed list, there is no need to prioritize your work — you do all tasks from the list for your working day.”

-3. Try the POSEC Method
+3. Use the POSEC Method to Build Time Management Skills

 Do you have any idea how much of your day is spent on coffee breaks?
 What about water-cooler conversations about the ballgame or weekend plans?
 How many times a day do you chitchat with the guy in the next cube, check Facebook or send tweets?